info-design-lab/DE303-D3.js-Session/README.md

 # Data Visualization Course Tutorial

 ## HTML
-HTML is the popular language to create websites.
+HTML is the most popular language to create websites.

 Important concepts to learn in HTML are:
 * Tags (`<html>`, `<body>`, `<head>`, etc)